 What if I keep the item overdue or lose it?

 Interlibrary loan depends upon the good will of other libraries.
 Failure to return the item on time jeopardizes our future borrowing privileges.
 Lending libraries charge replacement charges plus a processing fee.
-Replacement charges range from $20 to over five hundred dollars if the item is not currently in print.
+Replacement charges range from $20 to over $500 if the item is not currently in print.